Guide to Plagiarism, Research and Referencing

 ✅ If multiple works have the same author, list them chronologically (earliest first).

-✅ No bullet points or numbering.
+✅ No bullet points or numbering are required.

 Example of a Reference List (Harvard Style):